Part 1. Consumer Trends in Online Reviews

 Seeing as how most website traffic comes through Google, Google effectively preempts other review sites by showing its own star ratings to users before they can click through to their search result.
 Sneaky, huh?
 Google has effectively cut in line, jumping ahead of the major players in the review industry.

-The takeaway for businesses is clear: almost two-thirds of consumers are saying they’re most likely to check Google reviews, so make sure you’ve claimed your Google My Business listing and are actively watching those reviews for every location of your business.
+From these online reviews stats, the takeaway for businesses is clear: almost two-thirds of consumers are saying they’re most likely to check Google reviews, so make sure you’ve claimed your Google My Business listing and are actively watching those reviews for every location of your business.

 2. More customers expect businesses to respond to their reviews — and quickly